Sir Elton John to headline Glastonbury in final UK show of last ever tour - NewsBreak

 “This will be the final UK show of Elton’s last ever tour, so we will be closing the festival and marking this huge moment in both of our histories with the mother of all send-offs.
 We are so very happy to finally bring the Rocket Man to Worthy Farm!”

-Following the news, fans and famous faces shared their congratulations and excitement, with BBC radio DJ Lauren Laverne tweeting: “OMFG ELTON FOR @glastonbury!!! *giant platforms, duck costume, starts crydancing*”

-DJ and co-founder of Bestival, Rob da Bank, also thanked the festival and the Eavis family for booking Sir Elton on what will be da Bank’s 50th birthday weekend.
+The veteran singer has been travelling the globe on his marathon Farewell Yellow Brick Road tour over the past couple of years.

-Sir Elton’s 300-plus date worldwide tour is due to conclude next summer and will mark his retirement from touring after 52 years on the road.
+The 300-plus date worldwide run is due to conclude next summer and will mark his retirement from touring after 52 years on the road.

 So far it has seen him perform across Europe with shows in Milan, Paris and Frankfurt, and he also recently ended the North American leg of the tour at the Dodger Stadium in Los Angeles.

-The final run will include dates in Australia, New Zealand and European shows next year.
+The final leg of his tour will include dates in Australia, New Zealand and European shows next year.

 Throughout the tour, the megastar has treated fans to elaborate shows filled with extravagant costumes, spectacular visuals and classics from his catalogue including Tiny Dancer, Rocket Man, Your Song and hit recent number one single Cold Heart, which was a collaboration with pop star Dua Lipa.